Who are we? What is the deepest essence of who we are?

 Three: Mental (manomaya kosha) your thoughts, beliefs, and emotions.

 Four: Intuitive wisdom (vijnanamaya kosha) is your ability to observe all of your layers and your life with compassion and without judgment.

 Five: Bliss (anandamaya kosha) is your connection to something larger than yourself.

-In this 3-part online course, yoga therapist Beth Gibbs, author of Enlighten Up!: Finding Clarity, Contentment and Resilience in a Complicated World, takes us on a journey through the koshas to connect with our multidimensional self.
+In this course, yoga therapist Beth Gibbs, author of Enlighten Up!: Finding Clarity, Contentment and Resilience in a Complicated World, takes us on a journey through the koshas to connect with our multidimensional self.

 Each kosha, or layer, operates moment to moment in our daily lives.
 When we understand how they work and are interconnected, we understand our reactions and responses to what life presents.
 Then choices we make are conscious.
 Our responses are healthier, balanced, and more productive.
 This requires attention, effort, and time, but the result will be more clarity, contentment, and resilience.